 The undergraduate Design program offers students a rich, multi-faceted educational experience that prepares graduates for careers in design, professions with a design component or entrepreneurial endeavors.
 Design should always be about solving a problem and creating new processes, products and services for people.
 Because design is human-centered and always supports the end-user’s needs, both wants and limitations are explored at all stages within the design process and development lifecycle.

-Students enjoy the extensive offerings of one of the world’s great public universities, while receiving individualized instruction from expert, passionate faculty and local industry professionals in small cohorts.
+Students enjoy the extensive offerings of one of the world’s great public research universities while receiving individualized instruction from expert, passionate faculty and local industry professionals in small cohorts.
 Students are immersed in various aspects of design and are able to create graphics, objects, interactions, systems and services.

 A design education gives students the skills to push past obvious solutions and extensive experience working in diverse teams.
-Students learn how to be comfortable with ambiguity and how to navigate problems and design open-ended solutions with creative confidence.
+Students learn how to be comfortable with ambiguity, navigate problems, and design open-ended solutions with creative confidence.

 As students continue in the Design program, studio-based courses develop their research, problem-solving and critical thinking/making skills, while elective courses and the university’s core curriculum emphasize the liberal arts.